T- Title (consider literal and metaphoric meanings)

 Tennis balls (pre-cut if possible for easy slipping-on to desk feet!)
 Kleenex Classroom supplies: loose leaf paper, highlighters, post-it notes, blue/black ink pens, 3x5 index cards, etc. Good books for the classroom library, especially new nonfiction!
 A fan (it gets really hot in here!)
 Band-aids

-I have taught various grade levels of English for the past twelve years, and spent five of those years teaching in San Diego.
-Currently I'm teaching 9th grade College Prep English and AP English: Language and Composition at Santa Monica High School.
+I have taught various grade levels of English for the past fourteen years, and spent five of those years teaching in San Diego.
+Currently I'm teaching 12th grade AP English: Literature and Composition, and 11th grade AP English: Language and Composition at Santa Monica High School.